 Every spring and summer, the shelter is flooded with hundreds of very young kittens.
 Because kittens must be at least two pounds before they can be spayed or neutered, we need foster volunteers to care for them until they grow to that weight.
 Additionally, foster homes provide valuable socialization during a critical stage of development.
 At times, we also need homes for underage puppies and nursing moms with litters.
 If you’re interested in fostering kittens, please email us: firstname.lastname@example.org.

 PHS Adoption Ambassadors welcome adult animals into their homes and keep them until they are adopted.
 The foster parent must be committed to making the animal visible in the community by going on walks, visiting the park and attending PHS adoption events.

 As part of our lifesaving work, we transport animals across the country to rescues and other shelters.
 Transport fosters are needed for short term care of animals scheduled to travel.

 Some of our animals require more socialization before becoming eligible for adoption and will benefit from spending time in a home environment.
 Some of our animals also need extra care during or after medical treatments.

 If you would like more information on fostering, please read our Foster FAQ to determine if fostering is right for you.
-If it seems like something you would be interested in, check out our upcoming volunteer opportunities to get started.
+If it seems like something you would be interested in, please email us: email@example.com.
 The general foster commitment is 2 to 8 weeks but may vary depending on the animal’s needs.